 2) Cut out the images and hide them.

 3) Make a list of all the emotions your kid needs to find

 4) When he finds a card, ask him to name at least one thing that makes him feel like the emotion displayed.

 The “Emotions Game” is a great resource to encourage kids (from age 4) to talk about their emotions.
-It uses colourful picture and simple phrases that help kids explore different emotions.
+It uses colorful pictures and simple phrases that help kids explore different emotions.
+This game is guaranteed to get your kid talking about emotions!
 You can check it out here.